knightweaver/cybermancy/docs/player-facing/rules/index.md

 ## Critical Fails

 Daggerheart does not include critical failures, but Cybermancy introduces an optional rule: matching duality dice with a total result below 10 count as a critical fumble (effective, a pair of 1's, 2's, 3's or 4's).
 While failure is not inherently enjoyable, the consequences of a dramatic misstep often create memorable and improvisational storytelling opportunities.

+### Added effect of Marking an Armor Slot

+I really like the concept of damage thresholds and Armor slots in Daggerheart, gut one aspect of that design that I dislike is how an Armor Slot is almost functionally equivalent to a hit point.
+Cybermancy tweaks the rules such that when you mark an Armor Slot to prevent hit point damage, it has the additional effect of applying a -1/-1 to the Major and Severe damage thresholds.
+The concept is that the armor has been slightly damaged by the hit it absorbed and thus provides a bit less protection until repaired.
+I like this because it adds additional meaning to the decision about whether to mark an Armor Slot or a hit point, without leading to a "death spiral".